-Unfortunately, many healthcare providers are also unaware that conservative treatments, such as physical therapy, can reverse the pain associated with these health conditions.
+Unfortunately, many healthcare providers are also unaware that conservative treatments, such as pelvic floor physical therapy, can reverse the pain associated with these health conditions.

-As physical therapists who specialize in pelvic floor dysfunction, we are passionate about increasing the awareness surrounding pelvic health.
-While many practitioners emphasize disease as a source of pain, physical therapists educate their patients on the role that muscles, fascia and organ mobility may play in their symptoms.
+As pelvic floor physical therapists who specialize in pelvic floor dysfunction, we are passionate about increasing the awareness surrounding pelvic health.
+While many practitioners emphasize disease as a source of pain, physical therapists educate their patients on the role that pelvic muscles, fascia and organ mobility may play in their symptoms.

 What is the pelvic floor?

 The pelvic floor refers to the numerous muscles that attach to the pelvic and thigh bones.
 These muscles serve to provide support for our pelvic organs, maintain control of our bladder and bowel function and are responsible for healthy sexual activity.
 These muscles form the lower part of “the core” and are important for stability and balance.